mvxGREEN/SpotiFlyer/README.md

 2. Open APK file to install.

 3. Done!
-Open **SpotiFLyer** app to start downloading audio from Spotify.
+Open **SpotiFlyer** app to start downloading audio from Spotify.

 ## 💻 Build App from Source Code